starriver030515/FUSION/README.md

 For Pretrain, we recommend using the entire Fusion-Pretrain-10M dataset.

-For Finetune, if sft-training in two stages, we recommend first using Fusion-Stage1.5 and then using Fusion-Stage2 for the training process.
-For one-stage sft-training, to achieve better performance, we recommend merging the Fusion-Stage1.5 and Fusion-Stage2 datasets by using their respective JSON files for training.
+For Finetune, if sft-training in two stages, we recommend first using Fusion-5M-Stage1.5 and then using Fusion-7M-Stage2 for the training process.
+For one-stage sft-training, to achieve better performance, we recommend merging the Fusion-5M-Stage1.5 and Fusion-7M-Stage2 datasets by using their respective JSON files for training.

 ## Train

 Below is the latest training configuration for FUSION.

-We introduce a novel three-stage training framework, distinct from traditional two-stage paradigms, ensuring comprehensive alignment and integration between visual and linguistic modalities.
+We introduce a three-stage training framework, distinct from traditional two-stage paradigms, ensuring comprehensive alignment and integration between visual and linguistic modalities.
 In each stage, we unfreeze all components to ensure comprehensive optimization and seamless integration.

-1. **Foundational Semantic Alignment**: We use FUSION-Pretrain-10M data pretrain the vision encoder  to establish precise semantic alignment between visual and textual representations.
+1. **Foundational Semantic Alignment**: We use FUSION-Pretrain-10M data to pretrain the vision encoder to establish precise semantic alignment between visual and textual representations.
 2. **Contextual Multimodal Fusion**: We use FUSION-5M-Stage1.5 to enhance the model’s adaptability in aligning vision and language representations across a broad spectrum of scenarios.
 3. **Visual Instruction Tuning**: We use FUSION-7M-Stage2 to expose the model to various visual tasks, enabling it to answer downstream vision-related questions effectively.